FolkerKinzel/MimeTypes/src/FolkerKinzel.MimeTypes/md/NugetReadme.md

 [Project Reference and Release Notes](https://github.com/FolkerKinzel/MimeTypes/releases/tag/v2.0.0-beta.1)

 The library contains:
 - `readonly struct MimeType`: Represents a MIME type ("Internet Media Type") according to RFC 2045, RFC 2046 and RFC 2184.
-The struct can be created automatically from a file type extension or parsed from an Internet Media Type string or a `ReadOnlyMemory<Char>`.
+The struct can be created from a file type extension or parsed from an Internet Media Type string or `ReadOnlyMemory<Char>`.
 - The `MimeType` struct is able
   - to retrieve an appropriate file type extension for its content automatically,
   - to serialize its content as an Internet Media Type string according to the standards,